 More and more artists are finding themselves facing the same thing: “the powers that be” have decided for some reason that their music isn’t radio- or label-worthy.
 At the same time, more and more artists are finding new and exciting ways to keep following their passions, by producing the music that both they and their fans want.

 Amanda Palmer, set free in 2010 from her contract with Roadrunner Records, launched a Kickstarter fund in April 2012, asking for $100,000 US to record and promote her new album, “Theatre is Evil”.
 Palmer consequently raised $1.2 million, becoming the first musician to raise over a million dollars with a Kickstarter.
 Amanda is now using Patreon, a similar crowd-sourcing fund, except that rather than raising money all in one go, each completed piece of work is funded by patrons, who have pre-determined a specific amount they will contribute per piece.
-There are many other methods out there – we touched briefly on one of them recently in our interview with Jordan Adams.
 It’s exciting to see – because artists are taking control of their work, and (mostly) getting paid for what it’s worth.

 Last year we spoke about the effect of social media on the modern musican, and how many are eschewing the traditional route and instead taking charge of their creative work.
 The days when boy and girl bands could be put together by managers who followed a strict formula of “what worked” and dominate the airwaves are still upon us, but their time is drawing to a close with the rise of artists who are not only talented, but also educated in what they can and are able to do on their own.
 Musicians, singer/songwriters are no longer restricted to having to sign to a label to get their work out there.
 Social media and music sharing platforms such as soundcloud and YouTube means that artists don’t have to be played on the radio to know their music is being heard.
 Even better than that, artists can self-release CDs and sell them online or at gigs.
 It’s a grassroots way of doing things – and it works.